AndrewSink/Inflate3D/README.md

 ![inflate3D](https://github.com/user-attachments/assets/5d94d9f1-9859-4c34-a96a-0b8caf81a598)

-You adjust the amount and position of the inflation modifier, as well as adding a flat base to the model.
+You can adjust the amount and position of the inflation modifier, as well as add a flat base to the model.

 ![demo3](https://github.com/user-attachments/assets/2a022760-7388-4c20-9305-c9c1a659f3cc)